On Gauging Finite Symmetries by Higher Gauging Condensation Defects: Gauging of Finite Symmetries by Higher Gauging Condensation Defects

 where $A,J$ are both finite abelian groups.
 Generically, the Lagrangian is that of a Dijkgraaf-Witten theory with gauge group $A\times J$ and a non-trivial $H^{D}(A\times J,U(1))$ twist.
 In $(2+1)$D, a proper equivalence relation among Dijkgraaf-Witten theory is the braided equivalence of the underlying UMTC.
 We explain how to use the $(2+1)$D equivalence with the dimension universality to construct effective actions for untwisted Dijkgraaf-Witten theories in arbitrary spacetime dimensions.
 We will begin with a review of the familiar notions of finite symmetries gauging in $(2+1)$D and outline the gauging procedure and matching criteria in Sec. \ref{subsection - gauging proposal}.
 In Sec. \ref{subsection - Heisenberg gauge theory}, using this construction we propose a family of effective Lagrangians for untwisted Dijkgraaf-Witten theories whose gauge groups are the Heisenberg groups over $\mathbb{Z}_p$ for $p$-prime.

 Before going into the details, we end this introduction with a disclaimer.
 This construction is a formal analogy of the gauging of continuous symmetries in non-topological Lagrangian QFTs.
 On the other hand, Noether currents do not exist for finite symmetries since no continuous parameters can parametrize the symmetry group.
 Furthermore, there can be obstructions to the gauging of finite symmetries.
 For a $0$-form group like symmetry $J$, the obstruction is quantified by the 't Hooft anomaly $H^{(D+1)}(J,U(1))$, and the anomaly class is determined by the degrees of freedom of the $D$-dimensional Dijkgraaf-Witten theory itself.
-There can be further categorical obstructions that might not even be classified by cohomology classes.
 These obstructions are not the concern of this work.
 Hence our proposal below should be understood as a gauging procedure in an EFT sense and it should not be treated as a canonical definition.
+In limited cases, there exists a concrete definition for the 't Hooft anomaly $J$-0-form symmetry in a Dijkgraaf-Witten theories\cite{Thorngren:2015gtw, Mller2018ParallelTO,Muller:2018doa,Kapustin:2014zva, Wang:2021nrp}, which we will summarize at the end of Sec. \ref{subsection - gauging proposal}.
 We also stress that we are only interested in a \textbf{\textit{truncation}} of Dijkgraaf-Witten theories where the non-trivial operators defined by the gauge transformations of the effective action are defined on closed oriented codimension-2 submanifolds and closed oriented 1-dimensional submanifolds.